*For delegates voting absentee only*

 If you are unable to attend the Council meeting in person, please submit an absentee ballot to ensure your vote is counted in this year’s election.
-You may also choose to appoint a limited proxy to represent you at Council if any additional nominations, amendments to regulations, or other voting items that were not included on the absentee ballot are proposed.
+You may also choose to appoint a limited proxy to represent you at Council if any additional nominations, amendments to the proposed changes to the regulations, or other voting items that were not included on the absentee ballot are proposed.

 Article V, Section 3 of the AIA Regulations states: